Step-by-Step Guide to Dockerizing Your First Application

 What is Docker?

 Docker is an open-source platform that automates the deployment of applications inside lightweight, portable containers.
-It encapsulates everything an application needs to run (code, runtime, libraries, and system tools) into a single package, which ensures that it runs consistently across various environments.
+It encapsulates everything an application needs to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » (code, runtime, libraries, and system tools) into a single package, which ensures that it runs consistently across various environments.

 What are Containers?

-Containers are lightweight, standalone, executable packages that include everything needed to run a piece of software.
+Containers are lightweight, standalone, executable packages that include everything needed to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » a piece of software.
 They are isolated from one another and share the underlying OS kernel, making them more efficient than traditional virtual machines (VMs).

 Images vs. Containers